royger/xen/docs/misc/xen-command-line.markdown

   conventional RAM pages not assigned to dom0 will not be mapped.
 Defaults to `true` on Intel hardware, `false` otherwise.

+* `reserved`: use this option to work around firmware issues providing incorrect RMRR or IVMD entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0, all memory regions marked as reserved in the memory map that don't overlap with any MMIO region from emulated devices will be identity mapped.
+Defaults to `true` on Intel hardware, `false` otherwise.

 ### iommu\_dev\_iotlb\_timeout
 > `= <integer>`